Purpose

 1:2 (grantee:SCAC)

-These grants support quality arts education programs for K-12 students during the school term (including beyond the school day), through both traditional providers (arts organizations) and other organizations (e.g., social service, health, community, education) that utilize the arts to meet the educational, developmental, and social needs of K-12 students.
-This two-year grant supports projects occurring during the school terms 2023-2024 and 2024-2025.
-For the purposes of this grant, a term is defined as one academic year.
+This grant supports quality arts education programs for preschool (3K-4K) and/or K-12 students during the school term (including beyond the school day), through both traditional providers (arts organizations) and other organizations (e.g., social service, health, community, education) that utilize the arts to meet the educational, developmental, and social needs of preschool (3K-4K) and/or K-12 students.
+This grant supports projects occurring during the school term 2026-2027.
+For the purposes of this grant, a term is defined as an academic year.

 Activities should